 "Advantage Assam"- Global Investor’s Summit 2018, February 03-04 | Guwahati

-Over 1500 potential investors from diverse sectors are expected to attend the Advantage Assam – Global Investor’s Summit 2018, for exploring Investment opportunities in Assam.
+Over 1500 potential investors from diverse sectors attended the Advantage Assam – Global Investor’s Summit 2018, for exploring Investment opportunities in Assam.

 Details on Global Investor’s Summit in Assam can be accessed at Advantage Assam

 - India's oldest operating oil refinery at Digboi

 - Highest producer of onshore natural gas in India

 - Contributes 50% to tea production in India